 Here’s a glimpse of the pricing structure both these platforms follow.

-Below are the SEMrush pricing plans as of 2020.
+Semrush increased their prices in January 2021.
+This is the current Semrush pricing structure.
 If you switch to annual billing, you can save 16% on your total billing amount.

 Ahrefs Pricing Plans